Andy245Liu/A-Maze-Path-Finder/README.md

 # Instructions On How To Use:

 The A* Pathfinder works on a 50 X 50 grid with default start and destination nodes at (0,0) and (49,49) respectively.
+The length of a path is the number of moves (horizontally, vertically, or diagonally) needed to get from the start node to the destination node.

 1) To select a green start node, hover your mouse over a square node and hit the 'S' key.
 2) To select a red destination node, hover your mouse over a square node and hit the 'D' key.